mxowlex/odin-recipes/README.md

 This is website that features a few recipes, connected by a main index page.
-The goal of this website is to practice basic html concepts (linking, adding images, headings, paragraphs, html formatting, and ordered/unordered lists).
+The goal of this website is to practice basic html (linking, adding images, headings, paragraphs, html formatting, and ordered/unordered lists) and css (selectors, common properties, inheritance, specificity, rule order, and applying it to html) concepts.